decentraland/eth-connect/docs/eth-connect.bignumber.tofraction.md

 ## BigNumber.toFraction() method

-Returns a string array representing the value of this BigNumber as a simple fraction with an integer numerator and an integer denominator.
+Returns an array of two BigNumbers representing the value of this BigNumber as a simple fraction with an integer numerator and an integer denominator.
 The denominator will be a positive non-zero value less than or equal to `max_denominator`<!-- -->.
 If a maximum denominator, `max_denominator`<!-- -->, is not specified, or is `null` or `undefined`<!-- -->, the denominator will be the lowest value necessary to represent the number exactly.

 Throws if `max_denominator` is invalid.